AKUA MIND BODY

 It is quite common to hear phrases similar to “I am an introvert; I enjoy being alone and do not need to be around people to be happy”.

 Although introverts do “fill their cup” and restore their energy by being alone, they still thrive on social connections.
-An introvert may be more comfortable around smaller crowds and may feel most confident with one on one encounters.
+An introvert may be more comfortable around smaller crowds and may feel most confident with one-on-one encounters.
 However, introverts still need social interactions to flourish.

 Extroverts re-energize and “fill their cup” by being around people.
 They usually thrive on group interactions and prefer being around people to being alone.
 The main difference between introverts and extroverts is that one type of personality type uses being alone to re-energize.
 In contrast, the other type uses being around people to re-energize.